newtondotcom/grammalecte/doc/syntax.md

 There are several kinds of actions:

-* Error warning, with a message, and optionally suggestions, and optionally a URL
+* Error warning, with a message, and optionally suggestions, and optionally an URL
 * Text transformation, modifying internally the checked text
 * Disambiguation action
 * [second pass only] Tagging token
 * [second pass only] Immunity rules

 On the first pass, you can only write regex rules.
 On the second pass, you can write regex rules and token rules.
-All tokens rules must be written within a graph.
+All token rules must be written within a graph.

-## REGEX RULE SYNTAX ##
+## REGEX RULE SYNTAX

     __LCR/option(rulename)!priority__
         pattern